Behavioural change

 Common sense, handling pressure, playing chess, or a musical instrument are examples of things you’ll struggle to learn by reading a book.
 And this is where the problem lies when you try to learn procedural experiences in a lexical way.
 It’s near impossible to learn feelings and a personal emotional experience from a book.
 The physical experience is where we get the emotional attachment from.

 It’s hard to imagine now but in 1950s America, smoking was seen as cool, trendy, and was socially acceptable.
-Fast forward to 2021, our behaviour towards smoking has changed drastically.
-In today’s world we know more about the lasting damage caused by smoking and as a result of smoking bans across the world our behaviour changed.
+Fast forward to 2021, our behavior towards smoking has changed drastically.
+In today’s world we know more about the lasting damage caused by smoking and as a result of smoking bans across the world our behavior changed.

 In the UK, 80% of adults were addicted to smoking in the 1950s.
-Nowadays that figure sits at around 14.1%.
-This is the perfect example of how a shift in behaviour leads to change.
+Nowadays that figure sits at around 14.1%5.
+This is the perfect example of how a shift in behavior leads to change.
 And it’s the same in everyday life.
-Our attitude towards things greatly influences our behaviour.
+Our attitude towards things greatly influences our behavior.
 If we’re trying to learn something new and we think it’s boring, this attitude won’t allow us to enjoy the learning experience.
 As a result, we’re less likely to engage with learning and far less likely to retain the information.

 How can gamification help?